 In 2012, the Royal Canadian Mint featured the R.M.S.
 Titanic on three commemorative coins to mark the 100th anniversary of the sinking of the colossal vessel.

-The $10 Fine silver coin, designed by Yves Bérubé, depicts a finely detailed image of the vessel as it travels westward on its doomed maiden voyage, with the Atlantic Ocean shimmering in its wake alongside the iceberg that sealed its fate.
-Inscriptions on the coin include “CANADA”, the face value “10 DOLLARS”, the year-date “2012”, the words “RMS TITANIC” and the nautical coordinates at which Titanic sank, “41°44, 49°57”.
-With a mintage of 20,000, the hand-polished coin has a mirror-like Proof finish, a weight of 15.87 grams and a diameter of 34 mm.
+Designed by Yves Bérubé, the $10 Fine silver coin depicts a finely detailed image of the vessel as it travels westward on its doomed maiden voyage with the Atlantic Ocean shimmering in its wake alongside the iceberg that sealed its fate.
+Inscriptions on the coin include “CANADA,” the face value “10 DOLLARS,” the year-date “2012,” the words “RMS TITANIC” and the nautical coordinates at which Titanic sank, “41°44, 49°57.”
+With a mintage of 20,000 pieces, the hand-polished coin has a mirror-like Proof finish, a weight of 15.87 grams and a diameter of 34 mm.

 The third coin, a specimen 25-cent coloured coin designed by Three Degrees Creative Group, depicts two scenes of the legendary vessel, each with varying colours.
-Inscriptions include “CANADA”, the face value and the years “1912-2012”.
+Inscriptions include “CANADA,” the face value and the years “1912-2012.”
 The Mint didn’t set an official mintage limit for this coin, instead offering it “while supplies last.”